 Also Available as PDF:

-- Comparison of number of high school students taking the ACT and SAT annually over the past 20 years
+- Comparison of number of high school graduates who had taken the ACT and SAT annually over the past 29 years

 - Public School